Middle Rio Grande Valley AVA

+The area consists of an irrigated valley of approximately 435 sqmi.
+At the outset, there were 6 bonded wineries in the viticultural area with others planned for the near future.
 A variety of Vitis vinifera and French hybrid grapes are grown.
 New Mexico State University has conducted viticultural research in test vineyards in the Middle Rio Grande Valley at the Los Lunas Agricultural Science Center.
+The plant hardiness zones are 7a and 7b.